 One of the hottest ways that coaches and experts are leveraging their expertise and knowledge into revenue streams is by creating online courses.
-Learn what they are and pros and cons for using them.
+Learn what they are and the pros and cons of using them.

 "OMG!
 It's so awful.
 How can I tell her that her writing stinks?"
 Avoiding the UPSET depends on the SETUP of the editing and proofreading arrangement when a friend asks for your help.

 Hiring editors and proofreaders is expensive, and justly so.
 But what if you don’t have the bucks to hire them?
 How can you best review and improve your manuscript without them, even if self editing?

 Most people are familiar with the concept of an ebook.
 But when authors choose to self-publish their work as ebooks, the "What is an ebook?" question gets more complicated as discussed here.